awsdocs/aws-systems-manager-user-guide/doc_source/getting-started-sessiondocumentaccesscheck.md

 If the `SessionDocumentAccessCheck` condition element is set to `false`, and a document name is not specified in the `Resource`, you do not need to provide a document name when you start a session\.
 By default, the `SSM-SessionManagerRunShell` document is used in the request\.

 For an example of specifying a Session Manager Session document in an IAM policy, see [Quickstart end user policies for Session Manager](getting-started-restrict-access-quickstart.md#restrict-access-quickstart-end-user)\.

-**Note**
-To ensure the condition element is enforced, it must be included in all policy statements which allow the `ssm:StartSession` action\.

 **Other scenarios**
 Using the default `SSM-SessionManagerRunShell` session document is the only case when a document name can be omitted from the `[start\-session](https://docs.aws.amazon.com/cli/latest/reference/ssm/start-session.html)` CLI command\.
 In other cases, the user must specify a value for the `--document-name` option of the `[start\-session](https://docs.aws.amazon.com/cli/latest/reference/ssm/start-session.html)` AWS CLI command\.
 The system checks whether the user has explicit access to the Session document they specify\.